The North Carolina Appraisal Board welcomes you to its Web site.

 New!
 Valuation Bias and Fair Housing Laws and Regulations Course Requirements - Effective June 1, 2025

 Every current trainee, licensee, and certificate holder is required to complete a course which meets the content requirements of the Valuation Bias and Fair Housing Laws and Regulations, as set forth in the Real Property Appraiser Qualifications Criteria.
 The course must be at least seven-hours and shall be completed by May 31, 2027.
 Any courses related to Valuation Bias and Fair Housing Laws and Regulations taken prior to June 1, 2025, DO NOT meet this requirement.
+For a complete list of Board approved courses that meet the requirement, click here.

 The North Carolina Appraisal Board believes that the appraisal profession should reflect the diversity of our State.
 To further this mission, the Board is dedicated to expanding diversity and inclusivity in the profession by removing barriers that limit the opportunities of any qualified individual to become an appraiser.